gomorpheus/morpheus-apidoc/source/includes/_instances.md

 metadata |  | Array of metadata objects powerScheduleType |  | Power Schedule ID
 site.id |  | Group ID
+createdById |  | User ID, can be used to change instance owner.

 ## Stop an Instance